Kerosene: Heating and lighting

-Kerosene is widely used in Japan and Chile as a home heating fuel for portable and installed kerosene heaters.
-In Chile and Japan, kerosene can be readily bought at any filling station or be delivered to homes in some cases.
+Kerosene is widely used in Chile and Japan as a home heating fuel for portable and installed kerosene heaters.
+In these countries, kerosene can be readily bought at any filling station or be delivered to homes in some cases.

 In the United Kingdom and Ireland, kerosene is often used as a heating fuel in areas not connected to a gas pipeline network.
 It is used less for cooking, with LPG being preferred because it is easier to light.
 Kerosene is often the fuel of choice for range cookers such as Rayburn.
 Additives such as RangeKlene can be put into kerosene to ensure that it burns cleaner and produces less soot when used in range cookers.

 The Amish, who generally abstain from the use of electricity, rely on kerosene for lighting at night.

 More ubiquitous in the late 19th and early 20th centuries, kerosene space heaters were often built into kitchen ranges, and kept many farm and fishing families warm and dry through the winter.
 At one time, citrus growers used a smudge pot fueled by kerosene to create a pall of thick smoke over a grove in an effort to prevent freezing temperatures from damaging crops.
 "Salamanders" are kerosene space heaters used on construction sites to dry out building materials and to warm workers.
 Before the days of electrically lighted road barriers, highway construction zones were marked at night by kerosene fired, pot-bellied torches.
 Most of these uses of kerosene created thick black smoke because of the low temperature of combustion.

 A notable exception, discovered in the early 19th century, is the use of a gas mantle mounted above the wick on a kerosene lamp.
 Looking like a delicate woven bag above the woven cotton wick, the mantle is a residue of mineral materials (mostly thorium dioxide), heated to incandescence by the flame from the wick.
 The thorium and cerium oxide combination produces both a whiter light and a greater fraction of the energy in the form of visible light than a black body at the same temperature would.
 These types of lamps are still in use today in areas of the world without electricity, because they give a much better light than a simple wick-type lamp does.
 Recently, a multipurpose lantern that doubles as a cook stove has been introduced in India in areas with no electricity.